Dealing with a baby crying is hard for parents AND older siblings. Learn how to help your child handle a baby crying all day (and night!).

 I’d cry too.

-But with time and love, babies adjust.
-They’ll lean on routines and predictability to assuage any fears they may have.
-Things won’t be so foreign anymore.
-And they might even enjoy this new home of theirs.
-Crying won’t be so necessary.
+But with time and love, they adjust.
+They’ll lean on routines and predictability to ease fears they may have, and their world won’t be so foreign anymore.
+They’ll enjoy this new home of theirs, and crying won’t be so frequent.

 4. Attend to your older child first